FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source_Room_Modules.md

 ## Source module

-Sources modules are very important and quite unique ones.
+Sources’ modules are very important and quite unique ones.
 This is where the object-oriented mixing of SPAT Revolution takes in.

-Sources modules associated meta-data to incoming audio stream.
+Sources’ modules associated metadata to incoming audio stream.
 Because of their object-oriented nature, **they can only input and output channel-based stream**.
-In practice, this means you cannot patch, for exemple, an ambisonic stream to a room, even is the room in question is ambisonic itselft.
-It first need to be transcoded by using and input transcoder.
+In practice, this means you cannot patch, for example, an ambisonic stream to a room, even is the room in question is ambisonic itself.
+It first needs to be transcoded by using and input transcoder.

-The so-callen meta-data are the source parameters, such as position and reverberation informations.
-All this parameters are explaine in section []().
+The so-called metadata is the source parameters, such as position and reverberation information.
+All these parameters are explained in the section [Source properties](Spat_Environment_Source.md).

 One source can be connected to several rooms.
-This is one of the advantages of the object-based mixing, it allows to create different mixes in different format with the same exact informations.
+This is one of the advantages of the object-based mixing, it allows to create different mixes in different format with the same exact information.

 ### Name

+Allows renaming a source.
+By default, it takes the name of the input patched into it.

 ### IO Configuration

-### Tracking

-### Gain

-### Levels

-## Room module

-If the sources are where localization information are stored, rooms is where the "interpreting" happens.
-A Room is defined by two main criteria : its output stream type and its reverberation.
-Simply, a room module look at all the informations stored in sources and then act as a renderer for a given format.

-It is a classic case of object-based mixing, where source modules associate meta-data to channels, and room modules interpret them.
+Allows selecting the speaker arrangement used by the source.
+It can be selected from the list or user defined.

+Multi-channel sources is one of the unique SPAT Revolution features.

+> If you struggle to understand why we talk about speakers at this stage, simply consider them as "virtual" speaker that will be emiting in a "virtual" room.

-!> Only source modules can be connected to room modules.
+!> A source can and should only be channel based !

-### Name

-### IO Configuration

 ### Tracking